hailey-royle/pipt/basic.md

 # generation

 > the struct data is
-> organized based on the
+> organized based on
-> connections and an
+> the connections and
-> output is found
+> an output is found

 - printing

 # printing

-> the orgaized data
+> the data is
-> is printed
+> rendered